SplatMesh: Interactive 3D Segmentation and Editing Using Mesh-Based Gaussian Splatting: Related Work

-\paragraph{3D Editing.} The realm of scene editing in computer vision and graphics has seen substantial evolution, transitioning from single-view editing techniques, such as insertion~\cite{li2020inverse,zhu2022learning}, relighting~\cite{li2022physically}, composition~\cite{perez2003poisson}, and object movement~\cite{OM3D2014,shetty_neurips2018}, to more complex neural rendering-based approaches.
-These advanced methods encompass scene-level, object-level, and pixel-level editing.
-Scene-level editing includes altering global attributes like lighting~\cite{guo2020object} and color palettes~\cite{kuang2022palettenerf}, while intrinsic decomposition methods~\cite{zhang2021nerfactor,munkberg2022extracting,hasselgren2022nvdiffrecmc,Ye2022IntrinsicNeRF,zhu2023i2,10.1145/3588432.3591493} enable more detailed modifications.
-At the object level, techniques such as Object-NeRF~\cite{yang2021objectnerf} and Liu \etal~\cite{liu2021editing} facilitate manipulation within neural radiance fields, though they are primarily restricted to rigid transformations.
-NeuMesh~\cite{neumesh} marks a stride in pixel-level editing with its fine-grained control, yet it is constrained by the limitations of mesh scaffolds.
+\paragraph{3D Editing} Previous editing methods typically focus on 2D editing based on single images \cite{li2020inverse, zhu2022learning, li2022physically, perez2003poisson, OM3D2014, shetty_neurips2018}.
+The advancement of 3D computer vision has made 3D editing possible, encompassing both scene-level and object-level editing.
+Scene-level editing involves modifying global attributes such as lighting \cite{guo2020object} and color palettes \cite{kuang2022palettenerf}, while intrinsic decomposition methods \cite{zhang2021nerfactor, munkberg2022extracting, hasselgren2022nvdiffrecmc, Ye2022IntrinsicNeRF, zhu2023i2, 10.1145/3588432.3591493} enable more fine-grained adjustments.
+At the object level, techniques such as Object-NeRF~\cite{yang2021objectnerf} and Liu \etal~\cite{liu2021editing} facilitate manipulation within neural radiance fields, though they are primarily restricted to rigid transformations. \cite{wang2024view, chen2024dge} integrate pretrained single-image editing models, such as diffusion models, with 3DGS to achieve multi-view editing.
+However, their performance is constrained by the limitations of the pretrained models and lacks precise editing capabilities.
+NeuMesh~\cite{neumesh} represents a significant advancement in object-level editing with its fine-grained control; however, its mesh-based representation constrains its performance in view synthesis.
 Despite these advancements, a major drawback in the field remains the optimization for efficiency, with many methods requiring extensive optimization and inference times for practical editing applications.
+Concurrent works, namely GaMeS \cite{gao2024mesh}, Mesh-GS \cite{gao2024mani} and Meshgs \cite{choi2024meshgs}, rely on a relatively large number of splats since their sampling process is performed on a per-triangle basis via pre-computed mesh.
+Additionally, these methods only associate the position of 3D Gaussian splats with the mesh without offering an efficient interactive segmentation mechanism.
+In contrast, \method is designed to deliver an interactive system capable of supporting diverse and fine-grained editing tasks.